 The two puppies in the sagging, two-stall shed beyond the house don’t look like future therapy dogs.
 Muddy, and according to my husband, stinky, they’re busy pawing into the half-full bag of Ol’Roy, ripped open to the food line.

 “Do you only have the two?”
 I ask.
-I’ve done enough reading about labradoodles to know that unless the pups have labradoodle ancestry going back at least five or more generations, some puppies can favor the Labrador retriever and some the poodle side of the gene pool.
+I’ve done enough reading about labradoodles to know that unless the pups have labradoodle ancestry going back for multiple generations, some puppies can favor the Labrador retriever and some the poodle side of the gene pool.
 We are definitely after the poodle side, but the two puppies in front of me both have straighter coats and broader noses of a Labrador.

 “No, we have a few more.
 They’re down in the gully.
 There’s an old deer carcass there they like to chew on.”
-She dispatches her son, thin, silent, shy, maybe around twelve or thirteen, to go retrieve the rest.
-He gives no indication of whether he’s happy we might take a puppy or resents our presence.
+She dispatches her son, who is maybe around twelve or thirteen, to go retrieve the rest.
+Thin, silent, and almost withdrawn, he gives no indication of whether he’s happy we might take a puppy or whether he resents our presence.
 While we wait, stomping our feet against the toe-numbing cold, I remember the advice, culled from countless books and websites, on how to get a new puppy.
-(This is assuming you’re buying from a breeder and not adopting from a shelter.
-I’m not getting into that messy debate here.)

-- Only buy a puppy from a reputable breeder, one who has done extensive genetic testing and careful breeding to insure the health of the pups.
+- If you are buying a puppy, choose a reputable breeder, one who has done extensive genetic testing and careful breeding to insure the health of the pups.

 - Get a puppy in the late spring or early summer when the weather is mild, because with any new puppy (except the smallest of breeds) you’re going to be spending a lot of time outdoors.

 - Don’t judge a puppy by its coat or color, but by its personality and energy level.

 - If possible, meet both the pup’s parents.
 See what type dispositions they have.